stormpath/stormpath-documentation/source/002_setup.rst

 	Note your tenant name!
 You will need this in the future in order to log-in to your Account's Admin Console.

-4. From this screen, re-enter your password and click "Log In" to enter the Admin Console.
+4. On this screen, re-enter your password and click "Log In" to enter the Admin Console.
 From here you will be able to perform all of the administrative functions required for your Stormpath Account.
-Let's start by creating an API key.
+You should start by creating an API key.

 b.
 Create an API Key Pair